 You will be able to network, learn from your peers, interact with those with much greater experience than you.
 You might even come across new opportunities for collaboration, or support through institutional schemes run by the government or other organisations that support entrepreneurs.

 At the end of the day, if you are willing to put in 100%, there will be countless things you can take away from an entrepreneurship development program.
 All you need is the willingness and the drive to say – ‘Yes, I can’!

 Every entrepreneurship development programme is designed keeping in mind the end goal it wants to achieve.

-The steps of conducting an entrepreneurship development programme consist of:
+The steps for conducting an entrepreneurship development programme consist of:

 - Defining the Objectives of the EDP – You start by understanding the objective of conducting the EDP. i.e, what is it that you are trying to pass as value to the program attendees.
 The answer to the Question – What skill set do you want to improve or upgrade for the attendees via the program?
 It helps you set a clear cut objective and define the program’s key points.
 For example, if I was conducting an EDP to increase awareness of Digital marketing.
 The objective of the EDP will be “Introduction to Digital marketing and how Digital marketing helps entrepreneurs do affordable marketing?”